Monday, December 4, 2023

 1 tsp salt, to taste

-1 bunch (4 to 8oz) kale and/or chard, stems and ribs sliced thin, leaves chopped
+1 bunch (4 to 8oz) mustard leaves, ribs sliced thin, leaves chopped (can subst. kale and/or chard)

 ¼ cup roughly chopped fresh parsley